Nursing (Adult)

 Digital and technological literacy is a requirement for entry to all nursing programmes.
 In healthcare it is now seen as a vital tool and is used for managing patient records, assessment, research and education.
 It is also the most common and the preferred way we communicate with students on our programmes.

-Applicants are required to apply through the UCAS system and all information exchange until the starting the programme (such as interview arrangements, responding to offers and pre-course preparation) will be via digital platforms.
+Applicants are required to apply through the UCAS system and all information exchange until starting the programme (such as interview arrangements, responding to offers and pre-course preparation) will be via digital platforms.
 The prospective student’s engagement in this activity will reflect the fundamental digital literacy requirements, which will then be developed through the programme itself.
 Students will be supported in the university to access learning opportunities using online and blended learning, as well as utilising digital platforms to prepare for and submit assignments.

 Overall workload